Cholera pit: Traditions, legends, and history associated with cholera pits

-At Barrmill in North Ayrshire the tradition is that the disease was passed on from a group of gipsies camped on Whin Hill that local boys had gone out to meet.
+At Barrmill in North Ayrshire the tradition is that the disease was passed on from a group of gypsies camped on Whin Hill that local boys had gone out to meet.
 Troops were regularly placed to prevent entry or exit during cholera outbreaks and normal burial in Beith was impossible and impractical, given the number of deaths.
 The burial site was fenced off and bordered by trees, kept in order by the Crawford Bros. from the factory until they died.
 It has been neglected since then.

 In 1834 cholera broke out in Beith and although 'clothes were burned, bedding fumigated, stairs and closes whitewashed, a nurse who was a veteran of the Dalry outbreak was engaged and a ban placed on entertainments at funerals.'
-There were 100 cases in September 1834, 205 people were eventually affected with 105 deaths.
+There were 100 cases in September 1834, 205 people were eventually affected resulting in 105 deaths.
 Some of the people were buried in the parish churchyard, but others were buried in a field, close to what became Spier's School, on the little common south-west of where the Geilsland Road meets the Powgree Burn.
 Robert Spier, the father of John Spier, was a member of the local Health Board.

 The burial at Cleeves Cove is said to that of a member of the family who lived at Cleeves Farm.
 Tradition has it that "A prediction was uttered many long ages ago, that Cleaves [sic], on three successive occasions, would be the first place in the parish visited by the pestilence.
 The cholera of 1832 was called the fulfillment of the second visitation : accordingly, many of the older inhabitants talk of one still being in reserve."

 When attempting to create a burial pit in Little Bury Meadow near Exeter, the locals attacked the grave-digger when he arrived to break the ground.

 In Kilmarnock a patch of ground was purchased in Howard's Park "partly because the common-burying ground of the town was considered too small to meet the necessities of the case, and partly to prevent apprehended infection, as the graves in the new locality might remain in an undisturbed condition for a longer period."

 The construction of the proposed rail link to Glasgow Airport involved disturbance of the Paisley cholera pit; however, the project was cancelled.